-My ideal bride is the one for whom the choice of her photographer is the most important decision she makes when it comes to planning her big day.
-She wants a photographer who can capture the fun, love, and emotion of the day.
+For my couple it is among the most important decisions they make when it comes to planning their big day.
+They want a photographer who can capture the fun, love, and emotion of the day.
 Any photographer can capture posed pinterest shots.
-My brides want someone who can capture authentic moments.
+My couples want someone who can capture authentic moments.
 Looking forward, I want you to able to look at your album with your kids and grandkids in 20, 30, or 40 years, and actually see the way you felt the day you married the love of your life.

 How many weddings have you photographed?

 In 2019 I will photograph my 150th wedding.

 Can we meet with you before the wedding?

 Most definitely.
 It's a great way to get to know each other and talk about your wedding and your timeline.

 I do.
 I have a home studio where I meet with clients and show them my art work.